MusaGursoy/TansuCloud/Guide-For-Admins-and-Tenants.md

 What it is

 - Dedicated minimal API (`TansuCloud.Telemetry`) that receives the Dashboard reporter batches at `POST /api/logs/report`, persists envelopes to SQLite, and now ships a Razor-based admin console at `/admin` for triage, acknowledgement, and archiving.
+- Envelope identifiers are issued as UUID v7 values to preserve chronological ordering and compatibility with downstream analytics.
+Expect the admin console and export payloads to surface these sortable identifiers.
 - Runs outside the main cluster so product telemetry can continue operating even when tenant infrastructure is offline or being upgraded.

 Development note

 - In local docker-compose runs the telemetry admin console is exposed directly on <http://127.0.0.1:5279>.
 Add `Authorization: Bearer $env:TELEMETRY__ADMIN__APIKEY` when testing with a browser plugin or CLI.
 The gateway deliberately does **not** proxy `/telemetry/*`; keep using the direct port (or your own hardened reverse proxy in production) so auth headers stay under your control.
 - Running the project directly via `dotnet run` or Visual Studio binds the service to <http://127.0.0.1:5279> (and `http://localhost:5279`) by default.
 Set `ASPNETCORE_URLS` or pass `--urls` if you need a different port for ad-hoc diagnostics; Docker/compose scenarios continue to listen on `http://0.0.0.0:8080` inside the container.
+- Ensure `.env` (or your secret store) includes `TELEMETRY__ADMIN__APIKEY` before starting compose or calling the helper script; both the admin console login flow and CLI helpers require that key.
+- If `/` or `/admin` responds with the health payload instead of the login screen, restart the service to ensure the latest build is running and double-check that no prior `dotnet run` instance is still bound to port 5279.
+The canonical routing order keeps `app.MapRazorPages()` before `MapHealthChecks()`.
+If you recently merged code, rebuild the solution so the updated middleware order is picked up before retrying the UI.

 Deployment topology